nsntrace/nsntrace/README.md

 Another limitation is, that since we are using iptables and since we are tracing raw sockets.
 This application needs to be run as root.

+On many systems today the nameserver functionality is handled by an application such as systemd-resolved or dnsmasq and the nameserver address is a loopback address (like 127.0.0.53) where that application listens for incoming DNS queries.

+This will not work for us in this network namespace environment, since we have our own namespaced loopback device.

 ## usage
     $ nsntrace
     usage: nsntrace [options] program [arguments]